 Include a physical address in your email

 Physical address means the mailing or postal address of your business.
 You can put it at the end of your emails; that is the footer.
-Putting a physical address in your emails indicates that your business is genuine.
-Thus, it prevents your emails from landing in the spam folder.

 Avoid large attachments